scy-phy/scy-phy.github.io/minicps-oc.md

 is *Ethernet/IP (ENIP)* that is a Real Time Ethernet (RTE) field bus based on TCP/IP with a custom application layer designed to meet typical industrial communications requirements like *real-time response* and packet *determinism*.
-Technically ENIP is an Ethernet-based implementation of the *Common Industrial Protocol (CIP)*.
+Technically ENIP is an Ethernet-based implementation of the Common Industrial Protocol (CIP).

-CPS and SWAT testbed are the two main motivations behind the development of MiniCPS, our long-term vision is to create a research environment that is *reproducible* in other research lab without the need to physically visit the testbed.
+CPS and SWAT testbed are the two main motivations behind the development of MiniCPS, our long-term vision is to create a research environment that is *reproducible* in other research labs without the need to physically visit the testbed.
 We want an *extensible* framework that encourages *sharing* of information and results.
 MiniCPS is targeted to CPS network, indeed it must deal with Networked devices, control logic, physical